 Rescuing a kidnapped aid worker from St. Isidore’s dangerous rebels is just another day at work for former pararescueman Dan Molina.
 But his mission falls apart when the woman—who once shattered his heart—refuses to leave the island.

 - St. Isidore is not a real island.
 Its geography and location are based loosely on St. Lucia, a picture-perfect Eastern Caribbean island with lush forest, towering mountains, and gorgeous beaches.
-Here’s a map of the faux island with the locations I used superimposed on a map of St. Lucia.
+Here's a map of the faux island with some of the locations I used superimposed on a map of St. Lucia.

 - Here's a hand-drawing I made at a coffee shop of how I envisioned the interior of Brandon Marlowe's house.
 This sketch helped keep it straight in my mind while I was writing, but you can see there's a reason I'm a writer and not an artist. 😉